Akinwale Arobieke: Breaches of SOPO

 In February 2014, a Greater Manchester Police Professional Standards investigation found evidence to support police misconduct against Arobieke.
-This related to interactions with an off-duty police officer at body building events in the second half of 2012 (one of which led to arrest) and an October 2013 trial during which Arobieke was found not guilty of breaching his Sexual Offences Prevention Order.
-Arobieke claims to have spent almost two years in prison awaiting charges that were either dropped or from which he was acquitted.
+This related to interactions with an off-duty police officer at bodybuilding events in the second half of 2012 (one of which led to arrest) and an October 2013 trial during which Arobieke was found not guilty of breaching his Sexual Offences Prevention Order.
+Arobieke claimed to have spent almost two years in prison awaiting charges that were either dropped or of which he was acquitted.

 On 1 October 2015, Arobieke was once again found guilty of breaching his SOPO, having asked to touch and measure the muscles of a student travelling on an Arriva Trains Wales service from Manchester Piccadilly to Colwyn Bay on 11 October 2013.
 Arobieke, representing himself, denied the offence and claimed he was set up by the police because of his notoriety, but was convicted by a unanimous jury.
-He also complained about the use of the nickname "Purple Aki" throughout prosecution papers, as he regards it as racist.
+He also complained about the use of the nickname "Purple Aki" throughout prosecution papers, as he regarded it as racist.
 Arobieke had previously complained to the Press Complaints Commission on these grounds, regarding newspaper use of the nickname.

 In May 2016, Manchester Crown Court lifted the Prevention Order.
 In rendering his decision, Judge Richard Mansell indicated that while breaching the order was a "serious matter", the order's restrictions could "no longer be justified" as "none of the recent complainants had formed the slightest impression that Arobieke had derived sexual gratification from their muscles" and, unlike earlier incidents, the victims "hadn't suffered physical or psychological harm".